-An available action against aged care facilities for the aggrieved aged care resident or their family is the common law remedy of negligence.
+An available action against aged care facilities for the aggrieved resident or their family is the common law remedy of negligence.
 This is common in the UK and US, but less so in Australia.
 There are a number of reasons for the low number of claims here including: unwillingness by residents and their families to make complaints for fear of reprisal; a poor attitude to complaints in the system; and an ineffective complaints mechanism as highlighted in the Royal Commission into Aged Care Interim Report.

 An aged care claim can be extremely confronting, but the legal issues are not difficult.